KMRN

 KMRN (1360 AM, "U.S. Country 1360") is an American radio station licensed to serve the community of Cameron, Missouri.
-The station, founded in 1971, is owned by Alpha Media and the broadcast license is held by Alpha Media Licensee LLC.
+The station, founded in 1971, is owned by Connoisseur Media and the broadcast license is held by Alpha Media Licensee LLC.

 Programming

 KMRN broadcasts a full-service classic country music format branded as "U.S. Country 1360" to the Northwest Missouri area.
 In addition to country music from the 1960s through the early 1990s, KMRN airs news from Fox News Radio and MissouriNet, agricultural news from Brownfield, community bulletins and funeral notices, plus NCAA and high school football.
 Local church services are broadcast on Sunday mornings.

 History

 Launch

 In February 1971, Cameron Radio, Inc., received a broadcast license from the U.S. Federal Communications Commission (FCC) for a new broadcast radio station to serve Cameron, Missouri.
 It signed on with 500 watts of power on a frequency of 1360 kHz but authorized to broadcast during daylight hours only.
 The new station was assigned call sign "KMRN".